In Michael Powell's view, a streaming service, not a traditional MVPD, is the top video provider in the U.S.

 But wait, there's many more.
 He cites a laundry list of over-the-top companies that have emerged as competitors in the space, including Hulu, Amazon, iTunes, CinemaNow, network websites, HBOGo, Apple TV, user-generated and special-interest sites like YouTube, Vimeo, and TED.com, as well as YouTube's just announced subscription video service: "If market failure is characterized by a lack of new entry, there is clearly no failure in the video marketplace."

-But that doesn't mean traditional MVPDS are conceding the space.
-"Among other reasons, the private platforms are more highly optimized for quality and reliability and deliver video content more efficiently than the public Internet," he said.
+That doesn't mean traditional MVPDS, though, are conceding the space.
+"Among other reasons, the private platforms are more highly optimized for quality and reliability and deliver video content more efficiently than the public Internet," according to his prepared testimony.
 "Additionally, the continuous challenges of piracy, malware and cyberthreats on the public web will keep the value of private platforms high.
 Most importantly, the cable model is critically important for monetizing and delivering the highest premium content to consumers – including sports, live news, and premium series."

-Powell's message was that the MVPD businesses is competitive, innovative and thriving and that cable operators are not looking for government to become a bigger player in the Space.
+Powell's message: The MVPD businesses is competitive, innovative and thriving and that cable operators are not looking for government to become a bigger player in the space.

-"Cable, satellite, phone, and online video providers are competing in the arena that benefits consumers –the marketplace – and not before this Committee or the FCC.
-The cable industry is prepared to meet the future in that arena." he said.
-That means local news and emegency information, civic duties and, yes, providing an outlet for ads for local businesses that, in turn, helps craete jobs and support the economy.
+"Cable, satellite, phone, and online video providers are competing in the arena that benefits consumers –the marketplace – and not before this committee or the FCC.
+The cable industry is prepared to meet the future in that arena," according to his testimony.